pascallaliberte/modestjs.works/_i18n/en/_posts/2019-03-13-how-to-know-where-to-start-when-learning-a-tech-stack.md

 But to get over the sense of being overwhelmed by those questions, it pays to get out of the next steps, to zoom out, and to picture the future.

-## Picture the Future of Your Learning
+## Picture the Future of Your Learning To Get Some Distance From Your Questions

 Imagine some of the future milestones you'll achieve during your learning: